Wednesday, Nov. 13, 2019

 We invite you to join us for The World We Make: 2019 gathering this November to celebrate our progress and share exciting new possibilities to create a kinder, wiser, more compassionate world, together.

 Jon Kabat-Zinn, founder of the Mindfulness-Based Stress Reduction Program and national bestselling author, will be our featured speaker.

-All donors giving a lead contribution of $1,000 or more this calendar year will receive two complimentary registrations to this celebration.
+Donors giving $1,000 or more annually will receive two complimentary registrations to this celebration.
+Make your gift here.

 Jon Kabat-Zinn, Ph.D., is professor of medicine emeritus at the University of Massachusetts Medical School, where he founded the Center for Mindfulness in Medicine, Health Care, and Society (in 1995), and (in 1979) its world-renown Mindfulness-Based Stress Reduction (MBSR) Clinic.

 He is the author of 14 books, including the bestsellers Full Catastrophe Living, Wherever You Go, There You Are, and Mindfulness for Beginners.
 His four latest books (2018/2019) are a series, updating Coming to Our Senses: Meditation is Not What You Think; Falling Awake; The Healing Power of Mindfulness; and Mindfulness for All.
 With Mark Williams, he was co-editor of Mindfulness: Diverse Perspectives on its Meaning, Origins, and Applications (2013).

 His books are published in more than 40 languages.
 His work has contributed to a growing movement of mindfulness into mainstream institutions such as medicine, psychology, health care, neuroscience, schools, higher education, business, social justice, criminal justice, the law, technology, government and professional sports.
 More than 700 hospitals and medical centers around the world now offer MBSR.
 Kabat-Zinn lectures and leads mindfulness workshops and retreats around the world.